Venue: During the Covid-19 outbreak Committee meetings are taking place on Skype for Business

 Contact: Democratic Services

-The Mayor welcomed all present to the meeting and explained how the meeting would proceed in a virtual environment.
+The Mayor welcomed all those present to the meeting and explained how the virtual Committee meeting would proceed.

 Apologies for Absence

 Apologies for absence were received on behalf of Councillors Andrew Fry, Pattie Hill, Wanda King, Gemma Monaco, Nyear Nazir and Yvonne Smith.

 To invite Councillors to declare any Disclosable Pecuniary Interests or Other Disclosable Interests they may have in items on the agenda, and to confirm the nature of those interests.